 - Meeting with their advisor at least once a semester in order to be released for registration (meeting more often will foster a collaborative relationship)

-- Asking questions and seeking help if he/she has issues or concerns
+- Asking questions and seeking help if they have issues or concerns

 - Becoming knowledgeable and able to make informed decisions

-- Accepting responsibility for the decisions she/he makes
+- Accepting responsibility for the decisions they make

 Prepare for your Advising Appointment

-- A copy of your Student Planning work from WarriorWeb - In the WebAdvisor for Students Menu,under the Academic Planning section, you will find **NEW**Student Planning.
-Information that for the classes you have chosen in Student Planning (either as a part of your MyTrek or work with your advisor) will assist your advisor in helping you to make plan adjustments or approving it for registration.
+- A copy of your Student Planning work from WarriorWeb - In the WebAdvisor for Students Menu,under the Academic Planning section, you will find Register for Sections and Student Planning.
+Information for the classes you have chosen in Student Planning (either as a part of your MyTrek or work with your advisor) will assist your advisor in helping you to make plan adjustments or approving it for registration.
 Here are the instructions for Student Planning.

 - A copy of your Program Plan from the College Catalog - Your program plan outlines the courses that are required for your major along with the options you have within categories.
 To find your major's program plan, you will go to the College Catalog, choose Academic Programs, click on the Division your major is located in (see list of divisions and majors) and then choose your major and print the program plan.

 - Be sure that you can access your WarriorWeb - Go to https://warriorweb.lcsc.edu and then "Enter", followed by "Log In".
-Your will need to complete your "Conditions of Registration".
-If you have forgotten your login information, go to "What's my User ID?"
-Be sure that your password works and if it doesn't, go to "What's my password?"
+You will need to complete your "Conditions of Registration".
+If you have forgotten your login information, go to "What's my User ID?".
+Be sure that your password works, and if it doesn't, go to "What's my password?".
 Be sure that you can log into your LCMail as that is where your temporary password will be sent.
 If you can't log into your LCMail, contact the Help Desk at (208) 792-2231 prior to your meeting time with your advisor.